HerrMotz/bachelor-thesis/publication/main.typ

 + a *lexical form*, which is a Unicode string,
 + a *data type IRI*, which defines the mapping from the lexical form to the literal value in the user representation.

-=== Blank nodes
+=== Blank nodes <heading:blank_nodes>
 RDF specifies *blank nodes*, which do not have an IRI nor a literal assigned to them.
 The specification @W3C_RDF_1.1_Reference and the current version of its successor @W3C_RDF_1.2_Proposal do not comment on the structure of a blank node: "Otherwise, the set of possible blank nodes is arbitrary." @W3C_RDF_1.1_Reference.
 It only specifies, that *the set of blank nodes is disjunct from all literals and IRIs*.
-In most common RDF formats, a blank node can be locally referenced using a *local name* and a special "empty" IRI-prefix often denoted by an underscore character.
+It furthermore specifies, that: "Blank nodes in graph patterns [for SPARQL queries] *act as variables*, not as references to specific blank nodes in the data being queried" @W3C_SPARQL_Specification.
+This means, that variables can be used to query blank nodes and are treated the same way by the query engine.

 === RDF Triple and RDF Graph <heading:triples>